-Thanks for being an awesome Stuart Coaching Blog reader!
-As a token of my appreciation you can use the code RECOVERNOW for a 20% discount on the recovery plans.
+Thanks for being a Stuart Coaching Blog reader!
+As a token of my appreciation, you can use the code RECOVERNOW for a 20% discount on the recovery plans.

 (1)Braun-Trocchio R, Graybeal AJ, Kreutzer A, Warfield E, Renteria J, Harrison K, Williams A, Moss K, Shah M. Recovery Strategies in Endurance Athletes.
 J Funct Morphol Kinesiol.
 2022 Feb 13;7(1):22. doi: 10.3390/jfmk7010022.
 PMID: 35225908; PMCID: PMC8883945.